How to Choose a Good Bottle of Wine?

 Our daily mission is to share this passion with you.

-We carefully select each wine, we taste them, we ask the winemakers questions, we compare them.
+We carefully select each reference, we taste, we question the winemakers, we compare.

-Visit our Parisian wine cellar at 231 Rue La Fayette, in the 10th arrondissement, or discover our favorites on our online store .
+Visit our Parisian cellar, at 231 Rue La Fayette, in the 10th arrondissement, or discover our favorites on our online store.